It’s okay if you hate pink. Just wait until you see this old-world shade of peachy pink paint colors that we’re obsessed with lately.

 So when we were designing Penelope’s bedroom, I made it my mission to find the perfect peachy pink paint.

-The Search for the Perfect Peachy Pink
+How to Find the Perfect Peachy Pink Paint

 I planned on avoiding the bubble gum pink because we’ve seen it used a lot over the years and reminded me of the girl’s rooms from the ’90s.
 But I still wanted a pink color that would fit our cottage-style home.
 So I looked at deeper tones, desert pinks, and dusty rose colors.